Anri Alimont

 Opposite Characters

 Mages, non-combatants, merchants, nobility and all those cut from a different cloth than herself.
-Anri is written as a foil to "normal" people and works best in scenes where she's a protector, sidekick or servant.Serious / "Dark" Fantasy
+Anri is written as a foil to "normal" people and works best in scenes where she's forced out of her comfort zone and into "civilian" life.

-For a general atmosphere I enjoy, think of shows like Delicious in Dungeon, Goblin Slayer (not that part) or even Castlevania and The Witcher: lots of fantasy elements, but it's still a dangerous world and magic is semi-grounded.Driven Roleplay
+For a general atmosphere I enjoy, think of media like Delicious in Dungeon, Goblin Slayer (not that part) or even Castlevania and The Witcher: lots of fantasy elements, but it's still a dangerous world, magic has rules and not everyone is always happy.

-Roleplay scenes should contribute to an ongoing overall narrative in small steps; unguided, "idle" interactions along the lines of smalltalk and casual hangouts aren't very entertaining for me to write out.
+Roleplay scenes should contribute to an ongoing overall narrative in small steps; unguided, "idle" interactions along the lines of smalltalk and casual hangouts that don't actually lead anywhere are not very entertaining for me to write out.

 Lore-Friendly Characters